a modern city of four million people

 The film that sets out the lessons

 The Day Zero film tells the riveting story of a brush with contemporary urban catastrophe and gives an authoritative account of the lessons learnt.
 With clarity and dispassion, it articulates sharp, actionable conclusions drawn from Cape Town’s searing experience – invaluable around the world today, as water supply systems globally come under strain.
-The film is currently in production and is scheduled for international release in the second half of 2021.
+Currently in pre-production.

 One of the standout characteristics of the crisis was its multifaceted nature, encompassing a strikingly wide range of aspects: infrastructure planning, governance, engineering, system modelling, public finances, communications, consumer behaviour change, restrictions, tariffs, public trust in government, societal stresses and the social fabric, inequality and cooperation among citizenry, economic fallout.
 The lessons to be learnt from the event are correspondingly wide-ranging and richly multifaceted, drawn from egregious failures and avoidable mistakes, clear in hindsight, old wisdoms and insights reinforced and newly highlighted by painful experience, but also drawn, on the other hand, from world-leading innovations, shining successes, corrective steps and new strategies devised and successfully implemented.
 Some of the lessons learnt relate to managing a crisis, navigating away from disaster once crisis has become imminent.
 But the emphasis must be on the avoidance of a crisis situation in the first place.
 The fact that it was a well designed and generally well managed water supply system that came perilously close to failing contains the warning that this can happen elsewhere: it signals just how easily these events can be repeated in first-rate systems in other parts of the world.
 The most valuable learnings of this cautionary tale are therefore revealed by careful consideration of the decisions and practices in the years leading up to the crisis – understanding precisely how it came about that these decisions were made, and these practices became ingrained.
 From this story of missed opportunities, decisions and actions delayed, institutional shortcomings, rules broken, organisational effort misguided and misdirected, much can be learnt.
 To do so, the story has to be told, and Day Zero tells it in a way it has not been told before.